upsiflu/less-ui/README.md

 # Less power, less control?
 Less go for it!

-**A proof-of-concept package for people who don't want to hand-wrangle user interface logic.**
+**A proof-of-concept package for people who don't want to hand-wrangle user interface logic**